xuandt1289/grpCox/README.md

 ### Details of the algorithms used

-* X Dang, S Huang, X Qian (2021) Penalized Cox’s Proportional Hazards Model for High Dimensional Survival Data with Grouped Predictors." *Statistics and Computing*
+* X Dang, S Huang, X Qian (2021) Penalized Cox’s Proportional Hazards Model for High Dimensional Survival Data with Grouped Predictors. *Statistics and Computing*

 ### Contact